ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 #### New B2B models in Personalization engine

 Personalization engine introduces two new types of models: [last clicked and last purchased B2B, and B2B recurring purchase models](https://doc.ibexa.co/projects/userguide/en/master/personalization/recommendation_models/#b2b-model), dedicated to B2B users.
-Built on the fly, and based on segment groups models return actual items clicked by user with the same segment ID and actual bought items.
+Built on the fly, and based on segment groups, the models return actual items clicked by users with the same segment ID and actual bought items.
 B2B recurring purchase model anticipates and predicts purchase of products that were bought recursively within the same segment ID.

 ### Segment management

-Now you can use segmentation logic with operators to can build complex segment groups which enable precise filtering.
+Now you can use segmentation logic with operators to build complex segment groups which enable precise filtering.
 With intuitive drag-and-drop interface, define rules, add logic operators and nest segments in segment groups to get the most accurate, precise and targeted recommendations for your customers.